rcourse/getdata-project/CodeBook.md

 ## Tidy data set

-* *tidy_data* data set contains average of each variable for each activity and each subject
+* *tidy_data* data set contains average of each extracted variable for each activity and each subject
 * variables:
  * *subject* - number of subject from 1 to 30
  * *activity* - factor variable, one of these values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING